 Roediger became an assistant professor at Purdue University in 1973 and spent fifteen very good years on the faculty there, except for three years as visiting professor at the University of Toronto (1976-1978; 1981-1982).
 In 1988 he was appointed Lynette S. Autrey Professor of Psychology at Rice University, and he spent eight profitable years in Houston.
 In 1996 he left for Washington University in St. Louis, where he became Chair of the Department of Psychology until stepping down in 2004.
-That same year he was appointed Dean of Academic Planning in Arts and Sciences, a position he held to 2010.
+That same year he was appointed Dean of Academic Planning in Arts and Sciences, a position he held for ten years with 4 deans.

 Roediger is a Fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, the American Psychological Association, the American Psychological Society, and the Canadian Psychological Association.
 In 1994-1995 he held a Guggenheim Fellowship.
 Roediger was elected a member of the Society of Experimental Psychologists in 1994, and he received the Howard Crosby Warren Medal from SEP for his work on illusory memories.
-In 2008 he received the Arthur Holley Compton Faculty Achievement Award from Washington University, and in 2017 he received the Founder’s Day Award.
+In 2008 he received the Arthur Holly Compton Faculty Achievement Award from Washington University, and in 2017 he received the Founder’s Day Award.
 In addition, in 2012 he received the William James Award from APS, and in 2016 he received the Lifetime Achievement Award from the Society of Experimental Psychology and Cognitive Science.
 In 2017 he was elected to the National Academy of Sciences.

 In 2004, Roediger received a Doctor of Social Sciences honoris causa from Purdue University, and colleagues and former students held a festschrift in his honor.
 The proceedings of the papers resulted in the volume, Foundations of Remembering: Essays in Honor of Henry L. Roediger, III, edited by James S. Nairne.